secretstartups/handbook/support/workflows/kibana.html.md

 It's recommended to apply a **Negative Filter** to the `gitlab_error.log` and `gitlab_access.log` log files.
 These two generate a large amount of noise and may not be relevant to your search.

+See the [500 errors workflow](500_errors.html.md) for more information on searching and finding errors on GitLab.com

 #### Log Identification

 Not sure what to look for?
 Consider using a Self-Managed instance to replicate the bug/action you're investigating.
 This will allow you to confirm whether or not an issue is specific to GitLab.com, while also providing easily accessible logs to reference while searching through Kibana.

 Support Engineers looking to configure a Self-Managed instance should review our [resources for development](/handbook/engineering/#resources) for a list of available (company provided) hosting options.